6 tips for accessible government websites

 WCAG 2.1 success criterion 2.4.4

 Wherever possible, make sure your link text identifies the topic or purpose of the linked content.
-This makes your content clearer.
+This lets users know exactly what they can expect if they click the link, and can also help improve your site's SEO.
 The best link text matches the title of the target page, but any meaningful text is great.

 Top tip: Avoid link text that says ‘click here’.

-Check out our latest blog post: 5 Tips for Engaging your Community using Images.
+Check out our latest blog post: Engage your community with images.

 Curious?
 Find out how mobile friendly websites put government in the public’s pocket.